 Compared with other lizards, Leopard geckos are considered small (~25cm / 10″ max.).
 Physically they are robust geckos with relatively large heads and have numerous tiny wart-like tubercles on their skin.
 Leopard geckos do not possess adhesive lamellae on their feet and toes, but rather small claws which assist in digging and climbing around rocks.

 Their natural habitat includes the dry Savannah and forest areas of south-central Asia.
-Although Leopard geckos are not found in true desert areas, they can be found in arid areas.
+Although Leopard geckos are not found in true desert areas, they can be found in arid areas — choosing to stay in microhabitats with vegetation and some water.
 As an adaptive mechanism, Leopard geckos have thick tails, which is used to store fat and water — hence the description “spotted fat-tailed gecko”.

 Leopard geckos are extremely hardy, even in enclosed environments, and have good reproductive potential.
 Even though this is the case, it is a keeper’s duty to provide the best care possible.